sergei-mironov/asterisk-dongle-setup/README.md

 [GSM-modem dongle](https://github.com/wdoekes/asterisk-chan-dongle) using
 [Nix](https://nixos.org) package manager.

-The project aims at automating the configuration of software able to solve the following
+The project aims at automating the configuration of software able to solve the following tasks:
-tasks:

-* [x] Receive SMS messages and re-send them to a Telegram chat.
+* [x] Receive SMS messages and forward them to a Telegram chat.
 * [ ] Handle voice calls with voice menu.
 * [ ] Handle voice calls with a chat bot.